cloudmesh-community/book/chapters/preface/notation.md

 ![Figure example](images/code.png){#fig:code-example width=1in}
 ```

-You can refer to them with `+@fig:code-example`.
+You can refer to them with `@fig:code-example`.
 Please note in order for numbering to work
 figure refernces must include the `#fig:` followed by a unique
 identifier.
 Please note that identifiers must be realy unique and that
 identifies such as `#fig:cloud` or similar simple identifiers are a